tarek-debug/Smart_Home_Appliance_Database/README.md

 850.0

-/* Query 5: Query to find all appliances in a room with at least one active schedule*/
+### Query 5: Query to find all appliances in a room with at least one active schedule

 SELECT * FROM Appliance
 WHERE room_id = (